openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 In the example below, the driver checks every 3 seconds for the status of the job.
 It will continue checking for 200 retries before it times out.

-Add the following lines to the VMAX backend in the cinder.conf:
+Add the following lines to the PowerMax backend in the cinder.conf:

 .. code-block:: console

    [CONF_GROUP_ISCSI]
-   volume_driver = cinder.volume.drivers.dell_emc.vmax.iscsi.VMAXISCSIDriver
+   volume_driver = cinder.volume.drivers.dell_emc.powermax.iscsi.PowerMaxISCSIDriver
-   volume_backend_name = VMAX_ISCSI
+   volume_backend_name = POWERMAX_ISCSI
    vmax_port_groups = [OS-ISCSI-PG]
    san_ip = 10.10.10.10
    san_login = my_username